ch-Abhinay/AIML_MINIPROJECTS_2025_PR/README.md

-# Plant Disease Detection Using Multi-Model Deep Learning Fusion
+# Plant Disease Detection Using Multi-Model Deep Learning Fusion- Team 20

 This project introduces a deep learning-based system for identifying plant leaf diseases and recommending sustainable organic treatments.
 It leverages a fusion of three models—Simple CNN, Deep CNN, and EfficientNetB0—to enhance feature extraction and classification accuracy.